North KoreaThe World’s Most Secretive Nation, Its Last Stalinist Dictatorship & One Of The Planet’s More Niche Travel

 Oh yes, the Communism stalwarts, the unmistakable hammer & sickle.
 Needless to say here in Pyongyang they are a tad bigger than you’d find elsewhere.
 Not only that, they have company.
 A brush, a calligraphy brush no less.
-This particular circular clinched towering trio are awash with symbolism, just another Pyongyang monument trait beyond being stupidly huge, and form the centrepiece of the city’s 50-metre-high granite Monument to Party Founding, itself the centrepiece of a green & vast (25,000 m²) city space overlooking the Taedong River, one typically used for mass dances during national holidays.
+This particular circular clinched towering trio are awash with symbolism, just another Pyongyang monument trait beyond being stupidly large, and form the centrepiece of the city’s 50-metre-high granite Monument to Party Founding, itself the centrepiece of a green & vast (25,000 m²) city space overlooking the Taedong River, one typically used for mass dances during national holidays.

 – The Two Koreas, A Contemporary History, Third Edition (p15)